accel-brain/accel-brain-code/Automatic-Summarization/README.md

 The `abstract_list` is a `list` that contains `str`s of sentences.

-### Functional equivalent: LSTM-based Encoder/Decoder scheme for Anomaly Detection  (re-seq2seq).
+### Functional equivalent: LSTM-based Encoder/Decoder scheme for Anomaly Detection (EncDec-AD).

 This library applies the Encoder-Decoder scheme for Anomaly Detection (EncDec-AD) to text summarizations by intuition.
 In this scheme, LSTM-based Encoder/Decoder or so-called the sequence-to-sequence(Seq2Seq) model learns to reconstruct normal time-series behavior, and thereafter uses reconstruction error to detect anomalies.